 5. The four historical methods that governments use to reduce outsized national debts, and how they can all change each of our lives - while turning upside down many of the usual assumptions about retirement investments and long term financial planning.
 (Read)

 6. How the new financial rescue method of "bail-ins" which has been adopted in the 2010s by the G-20 nations (including the United States) thoroughly changes the rules and risks for savers and investors, with particular concerns for retirees relying on pensions as well as retirement investors.
 (Watch or read)

 7. Gold and housing are each tangible assets that move in quite different cycles.
 By analyzing the long term relationship between these two assets, can we gain insights into relative value & risks?
 (Read)

 8. To understand where stocks can go in the future, it helps to better understand how stocks really worked in the past.
 The possibility of Dow 36,000 may sound alluring for investors, but that isn't necessarily the case, as we explore in this historical analysis of how 70% of stock investor wealth was annihilated - without most investors ever realizing what had happened to them.
 (Read)

 9. We are told that California's biggest pension fund is underfunded by $139 billion - but could it be much worse?
 As explored in this analysis, Federal Reserve policies may create pension shortfalls for states, cities and school districts around the country that could be 4X to 7X worse than the public is currently being told.
 (Read)

 Ongoing articles and commentary about current financial developments are sent directly to subscribers (subscription is free, and is included with the free book).
-A sampling of several recent articles can be found here.
+A sampling of some recent articles can be found below.